emmacadavra/ci-portfolio1-spc/TESTING.md

 * Giving the Header a fixed position meant that the Sections were not displaying properly when navigated to through the Navigation Bar, as the top was obscured by the Header.
 This was "fixed" by adding placeholder div elements with the same height as the Header to the bottom of Sections One and Two, but entering the navigation link destinations for Sections Two and Three.

-* Due to the placeholder div elements being outside of each section's Flexbox rules, they were appearing near the top of the sections, rather than at the bottom, which caused further navigation issues.
+* Due to the placeholder div elements being outside of each section's Flexbox rules, they were appearing near the top of the sections, rather than at the bottom, which caused further navigation issues as (for example) the 'Join Us' link was navigating to Section Two rather than Section Three.
 This was "fixed" by giving the sections 'position: relative' CSS rules, and giving the div elements 'position: absolute' and 'bottom: 0' CSS rules.

-* Soon after the above "fix", I was made aware that the placeholder div elements were causing issues with the semantics of the HTML, as the links for each section were appearing as part of the previous section.
+* Soon after the above "fixes", I was made aware that the placeholder div elements were causing issues with the semantics of the HTML, as the links for each section were appearing as part of the previous section.
 This would create problems in a variety of areas, such as Accessibility scores (due to the confusion it might cause those using screen readers) and SEO scores due to the incorrect semantics.
-This was fixed by removing the placeholder div elements entirely, and instead adding a 'scroll-margin-top' CSS rule that matched the Header height, and 'padding-top' to Section One and the Form Submission page.
+This was fixed by removing the placeholder div elements entirely, and instead adding a 'scroll-margin-top' CSS rule that matched the Header height, and 'padding-top' to Section One and the Form Submission page so that the content began directly beneath the Header.

-(Bugs, including border-box sizing, burger menu clickable area being tiny, max-width 1050px burger menu issue, horizontal scroll on form-submission, grey bottom of section-three, page not found due to incorrect file paths on form-submission page, w3c issue with hamburger html, etc)
+* After setting the 'display: flex' rule for the sections, the Header no longer displayed over the top of the sections.
+Adding a 'z-index: 1' rule to the Header fixed this issue.

+* When viewing the website on screens 1280px and wider, a horizontal scroll bar was appearing.
+This was due to the total width of each section being set to '100vw', which does not take into account vertical scroll bars, and was fixed by amending the CSS rule to 'width: 100%'.

 ### **Validation Issues**